ValentinGrim/py-dtbindings/README.md

 Give it the path of your local copy of bindings and it will load it.

 - It will search for every YAML file in provided dir and subdir
-- It will attemp to decode it and make is own list of compatible.
+- It will attempt to decode it and make is own list of compatible.

 As there is an internal list of compatible pointing on file its related to, you should call get_binding method to retrieve a Binding from a given compatible